peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 # Introduction

-Status Attestations play a crucial role in maintaining the integrity and trustworthiness of digital credentials.
-Status Attestations serve as proof that a particular digital credential, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format, has not been revoked and is still valid.
+Status Attestations play a crucial role in maintaining the integrity and trustworthiness of digital credentials, since these serve as proof that a particular digital credential, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format, has not been revoked and is still valid.